 The WHO have long understood that in some global settings, commercially available hand disinfectant may be difficult or expensive to source.
 The WHO therefore recommends two alcohol-based handrub formulations for local preparation.
-With the surge in demand due to Covid-19, many more manufacturers and local pharmacies are turning to the WHO formulations.
+With the surge in demand due to COVID-19, many more manufacturers and local pharmacies are turning to WHO formulations.
 As a result, more regulatory guidance is being released to support companies manufacturing these formulations.

 European regulation on biocides